 Difficulty: Strenuous

-Llacatapata Ruins The route up to Llacatpata is on a part of an aged Inca Trail.
+Llacatapata Ruins: The route up to Llactapata is on a part of an aged Inca Trail.
 Firstly it goes through some old villages of coffee and coca plantations, citrus tree orchids before extending to some exquisite high altitude meadows and then entering into an ancient forest close to the top.
 The scenery on the way up is the most varied and gorgeous than on the entire Salkantay Trek.

 Close to the top, the trail changes to seemingly never ending stone steps as tall as park benches!
 Which you might find strange as the Incas were not known for being tall!
 The reason behind this was that the Incas were a very forward thinking population and aimed to build constructions that would not fall apart and that people could not destroy!
 We reach the top in a little over two hours.